react-cosmos/react-cosmos/DEVLOG.md

+Q: How can the Playground sync fixture state between multiple renderers?

+...and prevent infinite loops.

+There's currently a single `fixtureState` renderer response dispatched both on organic state changes as well as on state changes caused by `setFixtureState` requests.

+The `fixtureState` response is also used to sync fixture states between renderers as follows.
+When a `fixtureState` response arrives from a renderer, a `setFixtureState` request (with the received state) is dispatched to all other renderers.
+But each of these requests then generate corresponding `fixtureState` responses which in turn creates an infinite loop.

+Solution: Split `fixtureState` renderer response in two separate messages:

+1. A `fixtureStateSync` message in response to a `setFixtureState` request.
+It's meant to confirm the request and let the requester know the resulting state.
+Doesn't involve other renderers.
+2. A `fixtureStateChange` message in response to an organic state change inside a renderer.
+The remote client (the Playground) can broadcast the state change to all other renderers to keep them in sync.

+---

 Q: Can the fixture state be deterministic between renderers?

 The current limitation is that FixtureCapture instances get assigned auto-incremented unique IDs (ie. `FixtureDecoratorId`).
 The rest of `fixtureState` is already deterministic.